AccountZero/Thermostat/README.md

-Thermostat

-This is code for a Thermostat, that I have built with Arduino Mega 2560.
-There is also a Photo provided for my code.
-I would suggest to download the photo, since how github displays the photo is not convenient.
+This is the source code, which was made for a school project in 2019 but after that never went far with it.
+At that time I really didn't know how to actually even use git or make good readme's.
+Whenever I have time again (now learning for final tests), I will actually make a tutorial how to set up this whole thing honestly.